Foundation Directed Grants Header

 Foundation-Directed Leadership Grantmaking

-The Lehigh Valley Community Foundation has formally adapted incorporating Community Leadership into our Foundation-directed grantmaking platform.
-The Community Foundation industry defines Community Leadership as the following: The community foundation is a community partner that creates a better future for all by pursuing the community’s greatest opportunities and addressing the most critical challenges, inclusively uniting people, institutions, and resources from throughout the community, and producing significant, widely shared and lasting results.
+In LVCF’s Foundation-Directed Leadership Initiatives, the Foundation is a community partner that creates a better future for all by pursuing the community’s greatest opportunities and addressing the most critical challenges, inclusively uniting people, institutions, and resources from throughout the community, and producing significant, widely shared and lasting results.
+In these initiatives, the Community Foundation provides funding, devotes staff time, and utilizes other resources to further LVCF’s three main focus areas in Early Childhood and Childcare, Arts, Culture and Creative Economy, and Capacity Building.
+Please view the specific funding and initiatives under each focus area below.

 Capacity Building

-The CORE Fellowship Program is a two-year capacity building process designed to bring diverse Lehigh Valley nonprofit leaders together to center equity in themselves, their relationships, their organizations, and the Lehigh Valley non-profit sector.
+• The CORE Fellowship – A two-year capacity building process designed to bring Lehigh Valley nonprofit leaders together to center equity in themselves, their relationships, their organizations, and the Lehigh Valley non-profit sector.

 Early Childhood